Are you aware which subjects and courses will bring you closer to your dream career?

 Visit Page: What is DMIT Test ?How Can the DMIT Test Help You Shape Your Career - Brainwonders

-Course Name | Bachelor of Commerce + Bachelor of Legislative Law |
+Course Name | BCom LLB (Bachelor of Commerce and Bachelor of Law) |

 Course Level | Undergraduate |